EvaGraceSmith/Reading-Notes/401/data-structures&algorithms.md

 #### [Big-O Notation](https://www.linkedin.com/pulse/big-o-notation-simple-explanation-examples-pamela-lovett/)

 * This is a great overview of Big-O notation using a book as an example, providing a vivid visual to help you grasp the concept.

+## Things I want to know more about

+This topic is certainly complex, so breaking it down into simpler terms and concepts, and reviewing  and practicing to master will be crucial.